Olympics-Russia should not assume doping sanctions will be lifted, says WADA | Sports-Games

 - Russian Federation

+Russia received the most pre-Games testing recommendations, ITA Director General Benjamin Cohen told reporters on Wednesday.
+They were followed by Germany, the United States, Canada, and Norway.
+All five countries are winter sports powerhouses.
+Russia has acknowledged shortcomings in its implementation of anti-doping rules but denies running a state-sponsored doping program.

-"RUSADA needs to follow the rules," reiterated Banka.
+"RUSADA needs to follow the rules," Banka added.
 "Now it is an ongoing process and too early to say there will be concrete results but the rules are very strict.
 "If RUSADA wants to be compliant it has to follow the rules from the CAS decision and of course our standards.

 "We are in touch with RUSADA and let's wait for the end of the year."